Explore Strasbourg in 2 days: our first-timer’s city guide

 Take a right on rue Mercière and enjoy the view of the façade of the Cathedral.

-A little further on, the belly-measuring column, or “Büchmesser” dates back to 1567 and was used by members of the City Council to gauge their portliness.
+The belly-measuring column, or “Büchmesser” dates back to 1567 and was used by members of the City Council to gauge their portliness.
 Try it yourself, by slipping between the belly-measuring column and the wall.
 The space is 35 cm wide!

 Take a right into rue du Maroquin.